neoforged/NeoGradle/README.md

 #### LocalRuntime (Per SourceSet)
 This configuration is used to add dependencies to your local projects runtime only, without exposing them to the runtime of other projects.
+Requires source set conventions to be enabled

 #### LocalRunRuntime (Per SourceSet)
 This configuration is used to add dependencies to the local runtime of the runs you add the SourceSets too, without exposing them to the runtime of other runs.
+Requires source set conventions to be enabled

 #### Run (Per Run)
 This configuration is used to add dependencies to the runtime of a specific run only, without exposing them to the runtime of other runs.